Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/outlining/collapsed-regions.md

 ## Rendering Intra-Text Adornments in Place of Collapsed Regions

 Collapsed regions by default will not render anything in their place.
-However there is an option to render an adornment in place of the collapsed region.
-The code outlining feature uses this option to render the "..." sort of adornments wherever an outlining node is collapsed.
+However, there is an option to render an adornment in place of the collapsed region.
+The code outlining feature uses this option to render the `"..."` sort of adornments wherever an outlining node is collapsed.

 Since the adornments that are inserted in place of collapsed regions should be inserted in between the surrounding text characters, intra-text adornments are used.